YashwanthReddy27/Case_Study_Bellabeat/README.md

 Dataser<-Dataset %>% distinct() %>% drop_na()  #inplace of dataset replace with one of the dataset variable where you saved your dataset while reading
 ```
 **4. Renaming columns**
-Change the format of columns to lowercase to maintain consistency.
+Change the column format to lowercase to maintain consistency.
 ```r
 > dailyActivity_merged <- rename_with(dailyActivity_merged, tolower)
 > dailyIntensities_merged <- rename_with(dailyIntensities_merged, tolower)
 > hourlyCalories_merged <- rename_with(hourlyCalories_merged, tolower)
 ```
 **5. Cleaning**
-Changes the format of columns so that they are consistent.
-Ex: Replaces spaces and special characters with underscores, Removes or substitutes non-ASCII characters, Ensures valid R variables.
+Changes the format of columns to ensure consistency.
+Ex: Replaces spaces and special characters with underscores, removes or substitutes non-ASCII characters, ensures valid R variables.
 ```r
 clean_names(dataset)
 ```